Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 “You can’t manage what you can’t measure.” – Peter Drucker

-For effective cost management, a timesheet management software is an excellent tool for project cost management.
+For effective cost management, a law firm time tracking software is an excellent tool for project cost management.

 Timesheet management software can help you calculate profit easily.